A poem about my life

 The kind nun cradled my wailing body while my father looked on proudly.

-My grandfather, indentured to the Czar’s Army fled for his life across the steppes.
+My grandfather, indentured to the Czar’s Army, fled for his life across the steps.

 Grandmother, shrinking back in men’s clothing, smuggled her children to the unknown.